 |Markets to shop

 Malls, street markets and local bazaars

-Good bargaining skill can get your products with half the original price
+Good bargaining skills can get your products at half the original price

 Kolkata is a lovely destination when it comes to shopping, eating and celebrating indigenous festivals.
 It’s the land where Shakti (the powerful goddess in Hindu mythology) is revered and the people have their faith in goodness over evil.